LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

  Build Dependencies
 ********************

-The build dependencies for a `minimal` build with no parallel components require the following:
+The build dependencies for a ``minimal build`` with no parallel components require the following:

    -  C
    -  hwloc
    -  jansson
    -  access to vendor-specific drivers or kernel modules (see specific requirements in :doc:`HWArchitectures`).

-For a `parallel` build with MPI, Variorum depends on:
+For a ``parallel build`` with MPI/OpenMP, Variorum depends on:

    -  rankstr (only required for MPI/OpenMP builds)